davidkimai/learning-pair-programming/README.md

 ## Introduction & Meta-Reflection

-This README is a meta-recursive annotation of "What Actually Works: 12 Lessons from AI Pair Programming" (Forge Code, June 1, 2025).
+This README is an educational annotation of "What Actually Works: 12 Lessons from AI Pair Programming" (Forge Code, June 1, 2025).
 It is structured to both **reflect the educational architecture** of the original article and recursively annotate each insight for maximum absorption and reuse in practical AI-coding contexts.

 **Meta-Recursive Principle:** Every section is not just a summary, but a recursive lens on *how* to internalize, adapt, and extend the lesson into any field where humans and AI pair to create value.